Ron Geesin interview

 I’m still trying to find out who I became.
 I never attended a college.
 I was becoming extremely rebellious and unruly at Hamilton Academy (secondary school) and was asked to leave at around 17.
 “Take this boy away – we can do no more with him.” said the Headmaster to my father.
 This, supplemented by, “You’ll never be any good at anything!” by my father, caused me to get my head down, or up, and get on with real life – into that university – and out the other side.

-While browsing through your website I noticed, that you listed Victor Borge, The Goons, Chic Murray (Scottish comedian, deceased) as your main influences.
+You listed Victor Borge, The Goons, Chic Murray (Scottish comedian, deceased) as your main influences.
 You also mention Surrealism.
-Can you be more precise about what interests you in Surrealism?

 They were some of my main influences, but see below.
 Surrealism, in the visual medium, depicted the impossible, dream and subconscious images, often with humour.
 This connected well with the verbal equivalent ‘The Goon Show’ on radio.
 All this bundle of endeavour was my rocket fuel to get out of middle class materialistic Lanarkshire.

-How about musical influences, since you’re composer?
-How did you embrace the whole rock’n’roll and later on Psychedelic Rock/Progressive Rock?
+How about musical influences?
+How did you embrace Rock and roll?

 My main musical influences were, and still are, classic Afro-American jazz from the 1920s and ’30s (actually musical surrealism), and most of the ‘classical’ composers’ works, except those of Britten, Shostakovich and Stravinsky.
 I never embraced any kind of ‘Rock’ – it came to me in the form of Pete Townshend, Peter Gabriel and Pink Floyd – I embraced these creators as individuals, but not their music.